simplexity-lab/DeepCollision/README.md

 1. **[algorithms](https://github.com/simplexity-lab/DeepCollision/tree/main/algorithms)** - The algorithm of DeepCollision, which includes pseudocode for DQN-Based environment configuration and the DQN hyperparameter settings;
 2. **[pilot-study](https://github.com/simplexity-lab/DeepCollision/tree/main/pilot-study)** - All the raw data and plots for the pilot study;
-3. **[formal-experiment](https://github.com/simplexity-lab/DeepCollision/tree/main/formal-experiment)** - A dataset contains all the raw data and analysis results for the formal experiment;
+3. **[formal-experiment](https://github.com/simplexity-lab/DeepCollision/tree/main/formal-experiment)** - A dataset contains all the raw data for analysis and the scenarios with detailed demand values;
 4. **[rest-api](https://github.com/simplexity-lab/DeepCollision/tree/main/rest-api)** - The REST API endpoints for environment configuration and one [example](https://github.com/simplexity-lab/DeepCollision/blob/main/rest-api/README.md) to show the usage of the APIs.

 <!-- > To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository:<br/>